baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/image/type.md

 ### Vector

 Single picture type images should be loaded as Type="Vector".
 These include images formatted as PNG, BMP, JPG, JPEG, and PDF.
 Also accepted are single slice DCM images (eg. histology slice saved as a dicom image).

-### Regions of interest (ROIs)
+This type can be assigned to the only to the 'Background' Layer element.

+### LabelMap, Segmentation and RTStruct

 By using Type="LabelMap", Type="Segmentation" or Type="RTStruct" you have the flexibility of displaying these ROI image files layered over the images that were loaded into the background and foreground.

+#### Regions of interest (ROIs)

-ROIs can be stored in a variety of formats.
+ROIs can be stored in a variety of image file formats.

+!!! note "LabelMap"
-ROIs stored as discrete values (mask) are loaded as Type="LabelMap".
+	* Image files have ROIs stored as discrete values (mask) are loaded as Type="LabelMap".
-ROIs stored in segmentation or RTStruct files are loaded as Type="Segmentation" or Type="RTStruct" respectively.
+	* This type must be assigned to Layer="Label"

 !!! note "Segmentation and RTStruct"
+	* ROIs stored in segmentation or RTStruct files are loaded as Type="Segmentation" or Type="RTStruct" respectively.
 	* Segmentation and RTStruct type images must have an [ROIs](rois/index.md) element defined.
 	* ROIs stored in an RTStruct file must also have the DICOM="Y" attribute set in the Image element.
+	* These types must be assigned to the Layer="Segmentation".

 ## Examples